howerj/edlin/readme.md

 MS-DOS did, so a microcontroller with a command line and a file system.
 It is very niche and I do not expect it to be useful to anyone bar myself.

-To Do:
-- Implement more features
-- Check compatibility with edlin
-- Turn into a library, abstract out some of standard C features that make it difficult to port to a microcontroller.